Why is body composition analysis an

 Skeletal Muscle Index (SMI)

-Identify risk of sarcopenia and decreased mobility
+Help monitor the risk of sarcopenia and decreased mobility

-As we age, our bodies start to lose muscle mass; as more sedentary behavior is adopted, this rate of loss increases, exacerbating age-related risk of injury.
+As we age, our bodies start to lose muscle mass; as more sedentary behavior is adopted, this rate of loss increases, exacerbating the age-related risk of injury.
 However, identifying these age-related changes in muscle and how they relate to frailty risk are difficult to identify and track.

 Sarcopenia and frailty hinder the elderly population, affecting mortality, cognitive function, and quality of life.
 As the population continues to live longer, preservation of lean mass becomes an integral part of maintaining one’s independence and quality of life.
 Loss of muscle in the arms and legs is associated with reductions in mobility, increased risk of falls and frailty, and prolonged length of hospital stay.
 Falls and fractures frequently result in a cycle of muscle deterioration that negatively impacts patients’ physical function and independence.
-Using a noninvasive tool to track body composition changes, patients can be placed under close surveillance to minimize muscle wasting and risk of impaired mobility.
-Furthermore, assessing skeletal muscle mass in outpatient and hospital settings can decrease these debilitating outcomes before they occur.
+Using a noninvasive tool to track body composition changes, patients can be placed under close surveillance to minimize muscle wasting and the risk of impaired mobility.
+Furthermore, assessing skeletal muscle mass in outpatient and hospital settings can help decrease these debilitating outcomes before they occur.

-Assess sarcopenic obesity and disease risk
+Help assess sarcopenic obesity and disease risk

 In aging populations, lifestyle patterns shift, physical activity is reduced, and poor dietary habits can result in both muscle loss and fat gain.
 Weight may remain stable as these body composition changes occur, making it difficult to track changes in health status using weight or BMI.
 Indeed, as sedentary behavior persists over time, the continuous loss of muscle and gain of fat results in a severe muscle-fat imbalance, a condition known as sarcopenic obesity.
 This phenomenon combines the adverse effects of both sarcopenia and obesity, significantly increasing long-term health risk and risk of mortality; however, this cannot be adequately reflected by BMI.
-Instead, monitoring the balance between muscle and fat as well as percent body fat (PBF) can help identify the patient’s current health status to guide clinical recommendations.
-Furthermore, targeted treatments for muscle maintenance or improvement, as well as reductions in body fat, can improve patient outcomes and preserve physical function with age.
+Instead, monitoring the balance between muscle and fat as well as percent body fat (PBF) can help monitor the patient’s current health status to guide clinical recommendations.
+Furthermore, targeted treatments for muscle maintenance or improvement, as well as reductions in body fat, can help improve patient outcomes and preserve physical function with age.

 In addition to muscle-fat balance and PBF, it is important to monitor fat distribution.
 Visceral fat comprises the fat located in the abdominal region, surrounding and protecting vital organs.
 It is metabolically active and increased visceral fat storage has been associated with a variety of chronic conditions, including cardiovascular disease, diabetes, and cancer.
 With a comprehensive evaluation of body composition, including muscle mass and fat distribution, physicians can track physiological changes in their patients and appropriately assess related health risks for prevention and earlier intervention.